SomeWeekendReading/someweekendreading.github.io/_posts/2021-03-31-weekend-editrix-got-shot.md

 We drove all of 10min to get to what is very nearly our neighborhood drugstore at the appointed time.

+There was a kerfuffle when the person running check-in _insisted_ the Weekend Editrix had received a text on her phone for checkin.
+It took showing her the phone 3 times to convince her that was not the case, but she was still insistent that it should be there.
+In the end, we got sent to the pharmacy department for manual check-in, where they were used to it.

+Frankly, the whole vaccine scheduling process has struck me as being full of people who _insist_ the system is right and good and working, when the evidence in front of there eyes is that it is _not_.
+As an aspiring Bayesian rationalist, I find this hard to understand, and harder to deal with.
+But&hellip; simple stubborn persistence paid off.

 <img src="{{ site.baseurl }}/images/2021-03-31-weekend-editrix-got-shot-hypo.jpg" width="400" height="403" alt="Weekend Editrix's portside dorsal manipulator tentacle being injected" title="Weekend Editrix's portside dorsal manipulator tentacle being injected" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"/>
 Herein illustrated is the Weekend Editrix's portside dorsal&hellip; _arm_.
 (She has arms;
 I have tentacles.
 Just so we're clear.)
 She's getting a syringe of lovely